microsoft/hands-on-lab-redis/docs/workshop.md

 Deploying the Web App is optional but it is highly recommended as it will simplify the testing process so that you can focus on the fun stuff.

-A [Static Web App](https://github.com/microsoft/hands-on-lab-redis/tree/main/src/catalog-webapp) resource was already provisioned by Terraform so the next step would be to use [Azure Static Web Apps CLI](https://aka.ms/swa/cli-local-development) to deploy the app code to it.
+A [Static Web App][static-web-app-overview] resource was already provisioned by Terraform so the next step would be to use [Azure Static Web Apps CLI][static-web-app-cli] to deploy the [app code][static-web-app-code] to it.

-As per the naming convention defined in the Hands-on-Lab, the SWA resource name follows the pattern `stapp-<environment>-<location>-<domain>-<random-suffix>`.
+As per the naming convention defined in the Hands-on-Lab, the Static Web App resource name follows the pattern `stapp-<environment>-<location>-<domain>-<random-suffix>`.

 Now, you can follow these steps to deploy the static web app `catalog-webapp`: